ENGAGEMENT

 A fixed-price engagement transfers delivery risk from the customer to the vendor.
 The price is fixed before work starts.
 The scope is named in writing.
 The deadline is part of the contract.
 If the vendor goes over budget or over schedule, that is the vendor’s problem, not yours.

 For this to be real and not theatre, the contract has to be a Werkvertrag (under AT/DE law) or its closest local equivalent.
-"Fixed price" as a verbal promise with a Time & Material contract underneath is not a fixed price; it is a marketing line.
+A Werkvertrag legally binds the vendor to deliver the work, not merely to provide effort, and the customer can withhold payment until the work is accepted.
+“Fixed price” as a verbal promise with a Time & Material contract underneath is not a fixed price; it is a marketing line.
+The underlying SoW is where the guarantee actually lives or dies.

 Wavect runs fixed-price for engagements where the scope is well-defined and the discovery work has already happened.
 For pre-discovery work we run a 2 to 3 week Discovery Phase first, which itself is fixed-price.
 The cost gets deducted from the build invoice if you continue with us.